Want to earn continuing education credit for this article? Learn more.

 When stressed, a person’s internal body chemistry changes.
 As part of the autonomic nervous system’s fight or flight mechanism, one of those changes involves a release of cholesterol into the bloodstream.
 Thus, repeated life stressors keep the autonomic system active and continually flood the blood with cholesterol.
 Through the relaxation effect, massage can actually end the fight or flight response.
 By stopping the autonomic nervous system from pumping cholesterol into circulation, a person’s cholesterol level and subsequent risk for heart disease drops.

-According to the American Heart Association, an estimated 106.7 million adults in the United States have total blood cholesterol values of 200 mg/dL and higher.
+About 40% of Americans have total blood cholesterol values of 200 mg/dL and higher.
 To help bring their cholesterol back to a healthy range, lifestyle changes and medications are typically combined.
-Likely a result of the autonomic nervous system’s reaction to massage, Japanese researchers have supplied proof that massage therapy is a viable option for reducing high cholesterol.
+Likely a result of the autonomic nervous system’s reaction to massage, Japanese researchers have supplied proof that massage therapy is also a viable option for reducing high cholesterol.

 Earn continuing education credit for this article contained in our Hypertension, Cholesterol & Massage series.
 Click here to enroll.